tldr-pages/tldr/pages/common/emacsclient.md

 `emacsclient -c {{filename}}`

-- Eval command in a new emacs frame:
+- Evaluate command in a new emacs frame:

 `emacsclient -c -e '({{command}})'`